GDG-BIT/markdown-skills-hub/skills/skills.md

 ## 5. Thermodynamics

 Thermodynamics is a branch of physics that deals with heat, work, temperature, and their relation to energy, radiation, and the physical properties of matter.
+Mostly studied by students who want to pursue research in physics and chemistry field.

 **Resources:**
 - [Khan Academy - Thermodynamics](https://www.khanacademy.org/science/physics/thermodynamics)